-Payal Upase in conversation with the hair genius, Natasha Naegamvala, of Nalini of Nalini & Yasmin salon.
+Payal Upase in conversation with the hair genius, Natasha Naegamvala Director: Nalini of Nalini and Yasmin Salon.
 She talks us through her journey and how it’s like being a woman in business!

 Through the month of March companies across the globe celebrate the spirit of women and acknowledge the importance of women in their life.
 On the occasion of International Women’s day we bring to you a prominent name in the industry, who has made her mark in the hair industry through her hard work.